Magadheera: Legacy Magadheera's success turned Kajal into one of the most sought-after actresses in Telugu cinema and catapulted her into the foray of leading Telugu actresses. The film was also considered a fate changer in the career of Ram Charan. The role of Sher Khan played by Srihari was considered as one of the best roles in his career and also catapulted S. S. Rajamouli to stardom. Dev Gill attained stardom with this film and went on to work in several South Indian films as an antagonist. After the release of Magadheera, people began recognizing him as Ranadheer. According to writer Gopimohan, Magadheera started a trend of experimentation with a period, socio-fantasy and spiritual themes that were continued in films like Panchakshari (2010), Nagavalli (2010), Anaganaga O Dheerudu (2011), Mangala (2011), Sri Rama Rajyam (2011) and Uu Kodathara? Ulikki Padathara? (2012).

 The props used in this film, including weapons like swords and shields, were auctioned by Movie Artists Association.
 Actors, technicians, and the general public were invited to bid and the proceeds were used to aid poor artists in the Telugu film industry.
 Actor Sivaji Raja started the bidding by offering ₹50,000 for the sword that Ram Charan used and comedian Venu Madhav started the bidding for the shield with ₹25,000.
 B. V. S. N. Prasad bid for both the sword and knife for ₹100,000.
-The bidding started on 7 May 2010 online in the association's official website and ended on 16 May.
+The bidding started on 7 May 2010 online on the association's official website and ended on 16 May.
 The winners were declared on 20 May 2010.
 After Magadheera, S. S. Rajamouli worked on a small budget film Maryada Ramanna (2010) which, according to Crazy Mohan, was similar to the act of S. S. Vasan directing the small budget film Mr. Sampat (1952) after Chandralekha (1948).
 Rajamouli explained his decision by saying, "I decided that my next project would be Maryada Ramanna during the Magadheera shooting itself because it is a one and half year project that demands a lot of physical labour and mental strain.
-I didn't want to commit another physically exhausting film immediately after Magadheera.
+I didn't want to commit to another physically exhausting film immediately after Magadheera.
 Maryada Ramanna gave us time to recharge our batteries so that we could come up with another huge project."
-He revealed Maryada Ramanna's plot before its launch to minimise the expectations of his audience after Magadheera's success.
+He revealed Maryada Ramanna's plot before its launch to minimize the expectations of his audience after Magadheera's success.

 Tammareddy Bharadwaja said "Ever since Arundhati and Magadheera did well at the box office, the rest of the industry started following their footsteps.
-Also, since there is an irrational craze to make high budget films right now, producers are turning towards mythological films.
+Also, since there is an irrational craze to make high-budget films right now, producers are turning towards mythological films.
 It is the only genre where you can boast of spending crores for creating the sets and the look of the film.
 But what they don't realize is that if these films flop, the blow to the producer will be severe."
 Films like Anaganaga O Dheerudu (2011) and Sakthi (2011) were commercial failures and Badrinath (2012) was an average grosser; all being fantasy films in which the protagonist is a warrior.
 The promos of Badrinath looked similar to Magadheera and the former's director V. V. Vinayak along with its male lead Allu Arjun kept insisting that Badrinath is dissimilar to Magadheera.
 Producer Natti Kumar said "If a hero delivers a hit, producers run after him for five years and burn their fingers only after six or eight flops.
 It's the same story with movies.
 Since Magadheera became a hit, every other hero and director wants to do a period film where there is scope to spend crores.
-They don't work on the script, story or relevance.
-It is a pure display of graphics, heroes' abs and grandeur.
+They don't work on the script, story, or relevance.
+It is a pure display of graphics, heroes' abs, and grandeur.
 The plot is lost.
 Magadheera worked because it was a novel genre then, but why will people want to see the same things again?"